baseapp/wpoven_suresend/README.txt

 Yes, you can delete sent emails from the SMTP logs.

 == Changelog ==

+= Version 1.0.1
+* Added exception handling to prevent email sending when the "From Email" address is not configured.

 = 1.0.0 =
 * Initial release with enhanced email reliability, testing, logging, and DKIM settings for secure, trackable, and consistent delivery.